Mission and Ministry Development Reviews

 MMDR gives an opportunity to look back and reflect on what has happened over the last year or two of ministry and, informed by that, to look forward to plan, anticipate and develop a clearer vision for what lies ahead.
 In looking back there is an opportunity to acknowledge all there is to be thankful for and anything that is a matter for lament, and in looking forward to anticipate the changing demands of the role, identify future objectives and areas for potential development.

-Clergy will be invited to take part in MMDR by the Clergy Appointments and Review Secretary, Alison Schroeder, who will also email the necessary forms and documents.
+Clergy are invited to take part in MMDR by the MMDR and Wellbeing Administrator, Carol Chisnall, who will also email the necessary forms and documents as and when required in the process.

-If you have any queries about the Scheme, do get in touch with Alison.
+If you have any queries about the Scheme, do get in touch with Carol here.